roket1428/darkman-time/README.md

 ## Setup

 You can run the service any way you prefer.
-The recommended technique is using
-systemd:
+If you use systemd, a service file is included:

     systemctl --user enable --now darkman.service

 Note that the dark-mode and light-mode scripts mentioned above are not included in this package.
-You'll need to drop-in scripts you desire.
+You'll need to drop-in the scripts you desire.

 ## How it works